 Lavinia Roberts is a published and award-winning playwright, puppet designer, and educator.
 She has over 50 plays published with Applause Books, Big Dog Plays, Brooklyn Publishers, Heuer Publishing, Plays: The Drama Magazine for Young People, Pioneer Drama, Smith and Kraus, and others.
-Her work has been performed in all 50 states and internationally.
+Her work has been performed in all 50 states and internationally in Australia, Canada, Ireland, South Africa, Turkey, and the United Kingdom.

 She has been a finalist for the Black Earth Institute Fellowship (Black Earth, WI) and The East Valley Children’s Theatre’s New Play Contest (Meza, AZ).